xxxtonixxx/hugo-theme-docdock/README.md

-# Hugo docDock Theme
+# Qontu doc Theme

-This repository contains a theme for [Hugo](https://gohugo.io/), based on great [Matcornic Learn theme](https://github.com/matcornic/hugo-theme-learn/).
+This repository contains a theme for [Hugo](https://gohugo.io/), based on great [vjeantet's DocDock theme](https://github.com/vjeantet/hugo-theme-docdock) and [Matcornic Learn theme](https://github.com/matcornic/hugo-theme-learn/).

 Visit the [theme documentation](http://docdock.netlify.com/) to see what is going on.
 It is actually built with this theme.